 - Preheat oven to 375°F. Bring the milk, oil or butter and salt to a boil in a large saucepan over medium-high flame.

 - Remove from heat and slowly whisk in the yuca flour until it forms a smooth batter.
 Set aside to cool somewhat, 10-15 minutes.

 - Beat in the eggs one at a time until they are fully incorporated, then stir in the parmesan cheese.

-- Form 2-3 tablespoons of the batter at a time into balls with moistened hands and set on a lightly greased baking sheet.
-Bake until puffed and golden brown, 15-20 minutes.
+- Form 2 to 3 tablespoons of the batter at a time into balls with moistened hands and set on a lightly greased baking sheet.
+Bake until puffed and golden brown, 15 to 20 minutes.
 Serve hot.